-If this condition is not met, it proceeds, fourteen (14) days after, to a second round of [the] ballot in which the two (2) candidates that arrived ahead in the first round take part.
+If this condition is not met, it proceeds, no later than twenty-one (21) days after to a second round of [the] ballot in which the two (2) candidates that arrived ahead in the first round take part.

-In the case of withdrawal [déssistement] of one or the other of the two candidates, the candidates following present themselves in the order of their ranking [classement] after the first round.
+In the case of death, withdrawal [déssistement] or impediment of one or the other of the two candidates, the candidates following present themselves in the order of their ranking [classement] after the first round.